cloudbank-project/cbwebinar.github.io/index.md

-# Welcome!
-This is the [CloudBank](https://cloudbank.org) pending webinars announcement page
+# Welcome to [CloudBank](https://cloudbank.org) pending announcements!

-This page provides information on upcoming webinars for CloudBank and other learning opportunities.
+Information on upcoming webinars for CloudBank plus other cloud learning opportunities.

 # Azure

 ## Azure for Academics Training Series for Universities